 You can usually open a new account online, through the app, or by going into a branch.

 Signing up for Monzo only takes a few minutes.
-Just download the app and follow the instructions to get started.
+Just download the app, follow the instructions to get started and you should receive your debit card in 5 working days.
 The only thing you’ll need to hand is some valid ID!

 Switching payments over

 When you open a new account, you can decide if you want to switch any payments over from your old bank, and choose whether you want to close your old accounts or leave them open.

 If you do want to move payments over to your new account, you can use the Current Account Switch Service.
 It helps you switch some or all of your payments between banks that support the service.
 And switching only takes a few taps!